NXT TakeOver: Portland: Preliminary matches

 The event began with Keith Lee defending the NXT North American Championship against Dominik Dijakovic.
 The match began hot when Lee performed a Hurricanrana on Dijakovic to a massive ovation.
 The match became a hard-hitting affair from then on.
 Lee would later perform three Grizzly Magnums to Dijakovic on the outside that were heard all across the arena.
 Dijakovic would bounce back by performing a Superkick and a Springboard Swanton Bomb on Lee on the outside.
 After trading some near-finishers, Lee would perform a Spirit Bomb, only for Dijakovic to land on his feet.
 Lee would then perform another Spirit Bomb for a close nearfall.
 Dijakovic would go on to perform a massive Super Spanish Fly for a nearfall.
 Dijakovic would try to go for Feast Your Eyes, but his back gave out, allowing Lee to perform a Big Bang Catastrophe on Dijakovic to retain the title.
 After the match, the two showed their respect for each other.

 In the second match, Tegan Nox took on Dakota Kai in a street fight.
 The two had used different weapons all throughout the match like chairs, trash cans, a laptop, and a cricket bat.
-In the end, Nox had given Kai a Shiniest Wizard, but she wasn't done yet.
+In the end, Nox had given Kai a Shiniest Wizard, but she was not done yet.
 Nox had Kai propped up on a table with a chair wrapped around Kai's neck.
 Suddenly, Raquel González, in her first appearance in WWE since the Mae Young Classic in 2018, appeared, and slammed Nox through the table, allowing Kai to pin Nox for the win.

 After that, Johnny Gargano faced Finn Bálor.
 During the match, Gargano attacked Balor and landed a Slingshot Spear for a nearfall.
 Meanwhile, Gargano attempted a Slingshot DDT, then Balor got away and landed a knee.
 In the end, after Gargano performed a Shotgun Dropkick to Balor into the barricade, Balor recuperated and gave Gargano a Shotgun Dropkick of his own.
 Balor then followed this up with a Coup de Grâce and a 1916 for the victory.

 In the fourth match, Rhea Ripley defended the NXT Women's Championship against Bianca Belair.
 In the end, Ripley performed Riptide on Belair to retain.
 Suddenly, Charlotte Flair, the 2020 Women's Royal Rumble match winner, attacked Ripley and Belair, accepting Ripley's challenge for an NXT Women's Championship match at WrestleMania 36.

 In the penultimate match, The Undisputed Era (Bobby Fish and Kyle O'Reilly) defended the NXT Tag Team Championship against the Dusty Rhodes Tag Team Classic winners The BroserWeights (Matt Riddle and Pete Dunne).
 This match was filled with many high-risk spots and physical double-team action.
 Near the end, Riddle ran in and accidentally gave Dunne a Spear.
 O'Reilly and Fish then capitalized by performing Chasing the Dragon on Dunne for a dramatic nearfall.
 Dunne fought out of High Low and tagged Riddle in.
 Riddle tossed O'Reilly into Dunne's Enzuigiri to give Riddle and Dunne the victory and the titles.